47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-Right Amanda, there is another source of contact, KEEP.
+Right Amanda, there is a way to contribute to the language, KEEP.

-Kotlin Evolution and Enhancement Process
+It means Kotlin Evolution and Enhancement Process

 1. KEEP is hosted in GitHub